Archive

 One Founders Place is perfectly located right beside Newcastle’s central train station and just a short walk to the rest of the city centre, sitting where George and Robert Stephenson’s first purpose built locomotive factory was established in 1823.

-A striking landmark building and gateway to the mixed-use development, One Founders Place will be one of a family of climate positive projects which support wellbeing and community at this central heritage site.
+A striking landmark building and gateway to the mixed-use development, Founders Place.
+One Founders Place will be one of a family of climate positive projects which support wellbeing and community at this central heritage site.
 Flexible floor plates and office spaces with a distinctive colonnade entrance and reception area to welcome visitors all add to the innovative and breath-taking offer for prospective tenants.